69th Year! 69th Year!

 Dave Goulder

 Dave Goulder was a British Railways worker until 1961 when he took up running hostels for mountaineers, supplementing his income by occasionally touring the folk song clubs in the south.
-He was married to Liz Dyer 1969 to 1981 and together they recorded two albums for Argo in 1969 and 1971.
+He was married to Liz Dyer 1969 to 1981 and together they recorded two albums for Argo, ‘January Man’ (1969) & ’The Raven & The Crow’ (1971).

-He has recorded collections of original railway songs and become a talented dry stane dyker or dry stone waller if you prefer.
+He has recorded collections of original railway songs and become a talented dry stane dyker or dry stone wall builder if you prefer.

 Top